ohtuprojekti-eficode/Amandus/documentation/future_considerations.md

 ### Status

-Robot framework language server was briefly tested during sprint 0.
+Robot Framework language server was briefly tested during sprint 0.
 The repository has a branch named “lang-server-test” that has a prototype for running a language server and the monaco editor together.
 The instructions on how to get started are in the README of that branch.
 The initial discovery was that the language server responded with some suggestions to the typed content in Monaco Editor but we had no idea how it would link to syntax highlighting.
 The responses were in JSON format and could be logged to console.
 No further investigation was done after this and no parts of the prototype were used.

 ### Future considerations